 Significantly, all of the H-1B visas are normally used up during the week of April 1st and then a lottery is conducted to determine who will receive them for that year.
 Therefore we urge all employers who wish to sponsor a foreign professional to contact our office far in advance of the April 1st filing date.

 Spouses and children (under the age of 21 years old) of the foreign worker are eligible for an H-4 visa, which is valid for the duration of the principal applicant’s H-1B status.
+Thanks to a change in the law, spouses of H-1B holders, who obtain H-4 visas can now obtain work authorization.

 Other alternatives to the H-1B visa include, but are not limited to, the TN (Canadian or Mexican nationals only), E-3 (Australian nationals only), L (multi-national executives or managers, or those employees with specialized knowledge) or E (treaty-trader or treaty-investor) visa.